Plantagenet style: Vaults

-Im angevine western France, the principle of rib vaults was acquired, as it allowed to build vaults lighter than before.
-But here rather reliefs derived from dome wer preferred.
+In Angevine Western France, the principle of rib vaults was acquired, as it allowed to build vaults lighter than before.
+But here rather reliefs derived from dome were preferred.
 Eventually the stiffening consisted of four ribs, but more often, eight ribs were applied, four parietal ribs in addition to the four diagonal ribs.
 Angers Cathedral, incepted in 1148, has a footplan similar to the domed buildings of Angoulême, Périgueux and Fontevrauld, but rib vaults instead of the domes.

-For hall churches, the application of domical rib vaults instead of barrel vaults provided an aesthetic improvement, this way the halls became as transparent in transversal direction als in longitudinal direction.
+For hall churches, the application of domical rib vaults instead of barrel vaults provided an aesthetic improvement, this way the halls became as transparent in transversal direction as in longitudinal direction.
 The most prominent example is Poitiers Cathedral, incepted in 1162.
 Only few of the older hall churches have groined vaults, though crypts had been constructed as halls of groined cross vaults since long ago.

-In some single angevine buildings, ribs wer used for barrel vaults and upon chapels and choirs with ceilings consisting of a barrel and half a dome, resulting in early kinds of net-vaulting.
+In some single Angevine buildings, ribs were used for barrel vaults and upon chapels and choirs with ceilings consisting of a barrel and half a dome, resulting in early kinds of net-vaulting.

-Though Angevine Gotik mainly is a kind of Early Gothic, in the region where it had been established, the mode of eight rib vaults was maintained up to the end of Gothic style, but curving and steepness decreased.
-A good example is Church of Our Lady FR in Niort, built from 1491 to 1550 im Flamboyant Style.
+Though Angevine Gothic mainly is a kind of Early Gothic, in the region where it had been established, the mode of eight rib vaults was maintained up to the end of Gothic style, but curving and steepness decreased.
+A good example is Church of Our Lady FR in Niort, built from 1491 to 1550 in Flamboyant Style.

 Walls

 As the sides of the vaults of Angevine vaults were steeper than those of Île-de-France style, they caused less horizontal forces and therefore required less (outer) buttresses.
 The connection of rib vaults and peaked arches of doors and windows was less consequent than around Paris.
-In the façades of Western French churches the first pointed arches had appeared already in structurally totally Romanesque Buildings like Notre-Dame la Grande in Poitiers, on the other hand the Gothic-vaulted parts not only of Poitiers Cathedral have round arched windows.
+In the façades of Western French churches, the first pointed arches had appeared already in structurally totally Romanesque Buildings like Notre-Dame la Grande in Poitiers, on the other hand the Gothic-vaulted parts not only of Poitiers Cathedral have round arched windows.